Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Discussion

 \section{Discussion}

 In this work, we have demonstrated the ability of a novel approach for constructing \glspl{cdt} of human ventricular electrophysiology with unprecedented fidelity and speed using only non-invasive clinical data -- the 12-lead \gls{ecg} and tomographic images.
-The superiority of our approach is based on its efficiency, robustness, and accuracy in reproducing clinically recorded signals that cannot be matched by current state-of-the-art methodology.
-By providing a \gls{cdt} capable of predicting cardiac activation from a physiologically grounded ventricular conduction system -- modeled with high-density \glspl{pmj} within a confined subendocardial domain -- we present evidence on the feasibility of recovering volumetric cardiac \gls{lat} in a genuinely non-invasive manner using only routinely available clinical data.
-Furthermore, our findings indicate that incorporating histo-anatomical knowledge on the ventricular conduction system into our fitting approach facilitates an accurate recovery of \gls{lat} only with the clinical 12-lead \gls{ecg}, even in the most complex scenario such as Purkinje-mediated ventricular activation during normal sinus rhythm, without the need for high-density \gls{bspm} data that are, in general, clinically not available.
-This novel optimization technique represents a significant advancement in generating credible \glspl{cdt}, in a scalable manner and with demonstrable fidelity, thus holding considerable promise for translating \glspl{cdt} into clinical practice.
+The superiority of our approach is based on its efficiency, robustness, and accuracy in reproducing clinically recorded signals \revaat{without scaling} that cannot be matched by \revaat{any other} current state-of-the-art \revaat{methodology.
+Our} findings indicate that incorporating histo-anatomical knowledge on the ventricular conduction system into our fitting approach facilitates an accurate recovery of \gls{lat} only with the clinical 12-lead \gls{ecg}\revaat{.
+Even in the most complex scenario of the Purkinje-mediated ventricular activation during normal sinus rhythm, there is limited need for high-density \gls{bspm} data that are, in general, clinically not available.} This novel optimization technique represents a significant advancement in generating credible \glspl{cdt} \revaat{ in a scalable manner and with demonstrable fidelity.
+Our approach holds considerable promise for translating \glspl{cdt} into clinical practice.}

-We provide evidence that \glspl{cdt} cannot be uniquely identified from surface \gls{ecg} recordings, even when using high-density \gls{bspm}.
-Somewhat unexpectedly, multiple markedly distinct activation patterns can predict the same surface \gls{ecg}, within a tolerance level comparable to noise.
+We provide evidence that \glspl{cdt} cannot be uniquely identified from surface \gls{ecg} recordings, even when using high-density \gls{bspm}. \revaat{In fact}, multiple markedly distinct activation patterns can predict the same surface \gls{ecg}, within a tolerance level comparable to noise.
 As a consequence, quantifying the uncertainty in the reconstruction process is crucial for clinical applications.
 In this study, we show that the variability in reconstruction can be significantly reduced by imposing physiological constraints on the permissible domain for \glspl{pmj}.